Driving Long-Term Recovery across Impacted Communities

 This grant is intended to support under-resourced homeowners who meet the following criteria.

-Grantees must demonstrate that each client funded through this grant meets the following eligibility criteria:
+Grantees must demonstrate that each program participant funded through this grant meets the following eligibility criteria:

 • Proof of primary ownership.